pmq20/node-packer/node/doc/api/fs.md

 * `uid` {integer}
 * `gid` {integer}
 * `callback` {Function}

-Asynchronous chown(2).
+  * `err` {Error}

+Asynchronously changes owner and group of a file.
 No arguments other than a possible exception are given to the completion callback.

+See also: chown(2)

 ## fs.chownSync(path, uid, gid)
 <!-- YAML